 Our approach uses the latest DNA sequencing technology, which can now be carried out in a much reduced time frame, and within a reasonable budget.

 Following our recent identification of a new form of muscular dystrophy, a muscle wasting condition that starts soon after birth, Robert Meadowcroft, Chief Exec Muscular Dystrophy UK said "Early stage research identifying genes for muscle-wasting conditions, such as this, gives us valuable insight into better understanding these complex and rare conditions.
 We know families find it extremely difficult living in limbo without a precise diagnosis".
 Click here to find out more.

 Who will benefit?

 The results of these studies will provide immense benefit to families with these conditions by providing accurate genetic counseling as well as opportunities for genetic testing.
 The sooner we have an accurate diagnosis for the families, the sooner doctors can develop an appropriate course of management and treatment for the patients.
-The results will reveal new molecules and pathways essential for normal muscle and heart development.
+The results will reveal new molecules and pathways essential for normal development.
 This will help other scientists working on similar problems, as well as providing opportunities for studies leading to strategies for therapies aimed at treating these disorders.